What is a mortgage payment holiday?

 How do I arrange a mortgage payment holiday?

-- if you have only recently arranged your mortgage then there may be a minimum period before you are eligible for a mortgage payment holiday
+- if you have only recently arranged your mortgage then there may be a minimum period before you are eligible for a mortgage payment holiday scheme

-Alternatives to a mortgage payment holiday
+Will a mortgage payment holiday affect my credit rating?

 Firstly, I would suggest you review all your outgoings to see if you can save some money in that area.
-Our article - Start ‘big picture’ budgeting will give you a step by step process to follow.
+Our article - Start ‘big picture’ budgeting will give you a step-by-step process to follow.
 Alternatively, consider using a budgeting app to help categorise your spending and identify wasteful subscriptions.
 Check out our article 'Best budgeting apps in the UK - how to budget without trying'.